LaunchCodeEducation/linux/content/file-system/slides/fullscreen.md

 Reading the contents of a file is always handy.
 In a terminal you can either take the entire contents and dump it into STDOUT with `cat`.

-Or you can load the file into RAM pieces at a time with `less`.
+Or you can break the output into chunks and scroll through them manually with `less`.

 ___